Region 2: Materials

 Over the last few years we have utilized several different versions of a special provision for PCCP on the projects.
 This year we have combined all of the changes, incorporated lessons learned, and updated the special provision.
 The main changes moving forward are:

 1. Use of thickness cores for compressive strength acceptance.
 This will reduce the work load of testing technicians and reduce the testing issues associated with preparing concrete cylinders.

 3. Requirement of sand equivalent of 75.
-This should reduce issues we have encountered with inconsistent concrete strength.
+This should reduce past issues we have encountered with inconsistent concrete strength.

 4. Requirement of optimized gradations.
 This should provide a better overall mix with increased durability.